Two Shea's Buffalo Theatre board members resign amid staff turmoil

 "At M&T, we believe the fabric of our community is woven tighter because of the arts," the statement said.
 "We have supported Shea’s for many decades, along with countless other arts and cultural institutions in our community and across our company’s footprint."

-Board member Holly Beecher, corporate secretary at Phillips Lytle law firm, also submitted her resignation.
+Board member Holly Beecher, a partner at Phillips Lytle law firm, also submitted her resignation.
 She didn't return messages seeking comment.

 The Shea's board sent a short statement Wednesday thanking McCarthy and Beecher for their efforts.